jtrtj/bike_share/README.md

 * What station did the most rides originate from and for that station where was the most common destination?
 * Or what is the average number of rides for days that have a max temperature in the 70s?

+various other analyses are used to pull a vari

 #### The app also includes a shop

 Users can select Items from the shop and create orders after logging in.